misza777/pokedex_e-Xperience_2020_ver1/README.md

 This project is my first work made completely with React JS library, thus it needs some improvements.
 Unfortunately I did not managed to fix them.
 Here is the short list of main issues:
 - While searching by gender, when you want to click next page or any other page you want, you have do it twice.
-It's because there is a problem with contolling hook state - ot does not update immediately.
+It's because there is a problem with contolling hook state - it does not update immediately.
 - Function handleGenderSearch needs to be rebuilt.
 - Advanced Pagination should be improoved - to big, especially in mobile versions.
 - Some more issues i did not notice.